thexavier666/asus-AC58U-traffic-monitor/README.md

 The arguments `-1 -1` indicates plot the whole file, and not use any upper and lower time frame.
 Check `plot.py` file for more details.

+### Note

+The interface list mentioned in `logger/config` should reflect the interface list in `plotter/config.py`, otherwise all sorts of errors will be thrown.

 ## Branch `openwrt`

 I have recently installed the openwrt firmware on my ASUS router.